 2. Lack of planning

-Planning takes an essential part when investing in properties and growing your portfolio.
+Planning takes an essential part when investing in properties and growing your commercial property portfolio.
 Investors are most likely to spend on properties in less profitable locations if they lack proper planning.
 It’s recommended to look for reliable real estate resources to see if specific sites are strategic enough for your investments.

-3. Inability to get a loan
+3. Inability to get a commercial loan

 Another reason investors get stuck is that they run out of equity or don’t have sufficient disposable income because of unnecessary expenses or outstanding debts.
 When buying your first property, it is essential to keep in mind that you need a property that has capital gain potential within 12 to 24 months.